rstub/swephR/README.md

 The goal of swephR is to provide an R interface to the [Swiss Ephemeris](https://www.astro.com/swisseph/).
 The Swiss Ephemeris is a high precision ephemeris based upon the DE431 ephemeris from NASA’s JPL.
-It covers the time range 13201 BCE to 17191 CE.
+It covers the time range 13201 BC to AD 17191.

 ## Installation